 Welcome at the Belgrade Airport and transfer to the hotel.
 After the accommodation, we start the city tour, which includes the Belgrade Fortress and the Kalemegdan Park with a beautiful view of the Danube and Sava rivers.
 We go on towards the main pedestrian street, Knez Mihailova, one of the most vibrant areas of Belgrade, filled with cafes, shops and charming sites.
 We will get to see the impressive sights of the Republica and Castle Square, Istanbul Gate and the Clock Tower, pass through the Leopold or Dungeon door.
-Tonight we have a group dinner in a restaurant in the famous street of Skadarlija.
+Tonight, we have group dinner in a restaurant in the famous street of Skadarlija.
 Overnight in a hotel in Belgrade.

 Day 2Belgrade - Sarajevo (B, D) (295 km)

-After breakfast, we leave Serbia and we drive to Sarajevo (295 km/5 hours) - the capital city of Bosnia and Herzegovina.
+After breakfast, we leave Serbia and drive to Sarajevo (295 km/5 hours) - the capital city of Bosnia and Herzegovina.
 There, with a local guide, we start the tour from the Latin Bridge.
 We will see the Eternal Flame, which is a memorial to all those who lost their lives during World War I. On the way, we will admire beautiful examples of Austro-Hungarian architecture, like the architecture of the City Hall.
 After exploring the center of the city, in the afternoon, we take the bus to visit the Tunnel Museum depicting life during the Sarajevo Siege (1992-1995), showing how the resident civilians managed to keep themselves supplied during the longest siege in modern history.
 Tonight, we have organized dinner in a restaurant in the central area of Sarajevo.
 Overnight in a hotel in Sarajevo.

 Day 3Sarajevo – Dubrovnik - Kotor (B, D) (350 km)